 First, the Forty Niners lost a heartbreaker in the Super Bowl to the KC Chiefs with all world QB Patrick Mahomes.
 What a season though and Niners has young nucleus for future.

 Investors currently are riding the ups and downs of the stock market.
-Due to many businesses being closed down or dramatically affected, the DJIA, S&P 500, Nasdaq, and other equity indexes are significantly below it’s previous high level mark – giving back much of the gains from 2019.
-We can surmise the 2020 IPO window to be closed in the near future.
-Specific to Silicon Valley, my venture capital and start-up friends indicate that VC funding will be significantly tougher, particularly for late stage companies.
+Due to many businesses being closed down or dramatically affected, the DJIA, S&P 500, Nasdaq, and other equity indexes are below its previous high level mark – giving back some of the gains from 2019.
+We can surmise the 2020 IPO window to be temporarily closed.
+Specific to Silicon Valley, my venture capital and start-up friends indicate that VC funding will be tougher, particularly for late stage companies.